3 days in Barcelona: What to do, see and eat!

 There is no shortage of interesting things to do in the lively district of Gracia.
 Whether it is experiencing the splendor of Festa Major de Gracia, walking through the Carrer Verdi or watching a movie at Cine Verdi, everything seems to be wonderful!

-Last but not the least, don’t forget to enjoy some of the tastiest food in the world with the locales.
-All that you need to do is just go for a food at any of Gracia´s squares and that’s it!
+Last but not least, don’t forget to enjoy some of the tastiest food in the world with the locales.
+All that you need to do is just go for a beer and tapas bar at any of Gracia´s squares and that’s it!

 Hit Park Guell and Bunkers del Carmel